Builtin Functions and Constants¶

 1 + 1.0

-does not work on Strings.
-Use cat
++ does not work on Strings.
+Use cat instead.

 "foo" + "bar"

-operator has four variants like +
+The builtin - operator has four variants like +.

 3 - 1 == 2 &&